 - The City supported Tierra Del Vista Apartments and Silver Birch Apartments in the renewal of their USDA Section 515 and LIHTC funding, which prevented these affordable properties from converting to market rate housing. - The County provided Willow Partners a letter of support for their Joe Serna Farmworker Grant application for a development in the City of Huron called Valley Village Family Apartments.
-The project includes 71 total units of affordable housing, and construction is expected to be completed in the summer of 2023. - The Department of Behavioral Health partnered with the Fresno Housing Authority in 2020 to apply for "No Place Like Home" funds.
+The City received \$1,500,000 from HCD as an Infill Infrastructure Grant to facilitate this apartment project.
+The project includes 71 total units of affordable housing, and construction is expected to be completed in November 2023. - The Department of Behavioral Health partnered with the Fresno Housing Authority in 2020 to apply for "No Place Like Home" funds.